• Skip to primary navigation

 • Add heavy cream, brown sugar and salt and stir constantly over medium heat until combined.
 Bring to a boil and let boil for 4 minutes.

-• Remove from heat and stir in vanilla extract until combined.
-Transfer to a heat-proof container to cool completely at room temperature.
-Once the container is no longer hot to the touch, set aside ¼ cup (you’ll be using this for the blondies), cover the rest and store in the fridge.
+• Once the container is no longer hot to the touch, set aside 1/4 cup (you'll be using this for the blondies), cover the rest and store in the fridge.
 Use it as a topping for ice cream later!

 Blondie bars